-- 1. Reboot approaches to product innovation and development recognizing that: - Current legacy approaches are not ensuring digital continuity across the life cycle and are not delivering an innovation return on investment levels. - Numerous discontinuities are still remaining along the development cycle: - "Inside Engineering," between the various disciplines - "Inside the Company": Engineering Manufacturing engineering Manufacturing Aftersales - "Outside the Company": Company Suppliers
+- Reboot approaches to product innovation and development recognizing that: - Current legacy approaches are not ensuring digital continuity across the life cycle and are not delivering an innovation return on investment levels. - Numerous discontinuities are still remaining along the development cycle: - "Inside Engineering," between the various disciplines - "Inside the Company": Engineering Manufacturing engineering - Manufacturing - Aftersales - "Outside the Company": Company Suppliers

-- Combining hardware and software (IT) development cycles and configuration management is a fast-growing issue - Product development IT landscape must evolve progressively within a "run-to-build" journey to take full advantage of new/enhanced PLM solutions and new digital technologies - "Digital twins" (the complete digital documentation for every individual product) will drive manufacturing performance to the next level - 2.
-Build the capabilities needed to capitalize on servitization opportunity: - Smart, connected products are transforming competition from products to services - Open, extended ecosystems will be crucial to provide new value-added products and end-to-end services - Usage data (from smart, connected products) and customer feedback (from social/professional networks) will fuel innovation and new product/ service development
+- Combining hardware and software (IT) development cycles and configuration management is a fast-growing issue - Product development IT landscape must evolve progressively within a "run-to-build" journey to take full advantage of new/enhanced PLM solutions and some new digital technologies - Driving value from "digital twins" (the complete digital documentation for every individual product) will definitely enable to take the next performance step. - 2.
+Build the capabilities needed to capitalize on servitization opportunity since: - Smart, connected products are transforming competition from product to services. - Open, extended ecosystems will be strategic to provide new value-added and end-to-end services. - Usage data (from smart, connected product) and customer feedbacks (from social/professional network) will now fuel innovation and new product/service development, instead of "traditional marketing/ sampling" survey.